Open-CSP/FlexForm/README.md

 ### Changelog

+* 0.8.0.5.9 : wsfollow lost in multiple wscreate
 * 0.8.0.5.8 : Added support for posting as user using Ajax
 * 0.8.0.5.7 : Cookie path wrong code fixed
 * 0.8.0.5.6 : Added SMTP support for mailing